laura-guardia-vela/laura-guardia-vela/README.md

           <img src="https://img.shields.io/badge/CODE-ffffff?style=for-the-badge&logo=github&logoColor=white">
         </a>
       </p>
-      <p>A project that analyzes Zara website from a user interaction perspective and creates an improved prototype.
+      <p>A project that analyzes Zara website from a user interaction perspective and creates an improved prototype (<strong>Justinmind</p>).
 Steps of the analysis are: Contextual Inquiry, Usability Questionnaire, Roles and Use Cases, Content Model and Navigation Map, Paper Prototypes and Keystroke Level Model, Final Digital Prototype, Usability Testing.</p>
     </td>

   </tr>